plfa/plfa.github.io/src/plfa/part1/Quantifiers.lagda.md

 ```
 Let `B` be a type indexed by `Tri`, that is `B : Tri → Set`.
 Show that `∀ (x : Tri) → B x` is isomorphic to `B aa × B bb × B cc`.
+Hint: you will need to postulate a version of extensionality that
+works for dependent functions.

 ## Existentials